 Not long after making Provenance, the Metropolitan Museum of Art in New York acquired the video installation for its contemporary collection and mounted a solo exhibition featuring the work on display in the museum.
 Rather than an exhibition publication with essays and installation images, I made an artist’s book called Catalogue, which features pages culled from various auction catalogues—Christie’s, Phillips, Bonhams, Sotheby’s, Artcurial—all featuring the Le Corbusier and Jeanneret Chandigarh furniture that is at the work’s centre, hundreds of auction catalogue pages, scanned and reproduced as objects inside my book’s pages.
 The final page is the auction catalogue spread for the sale of Provenance, which took place at Christie’s London on 19 October 2013.

-Image at top: Amie Siegel, CATALOGUE, 2014, Inventory Press, New York
+Image at top: Amie Siegel.
+CATALOGUE, 2014.
+Inventory Press, New York.
+Courtesy of the artist

 Amie Siegel works variously with film, video, photography, performance and installation, and is known for layered, meticulously constructed works that trace and perform the undercurrents of systems of value, cultural ownership, and image-making.
 Recent solo exhibitions include Winter at Guggenheim Museum Bilbao (2017); Strata at South London Gallery (2017); Ricochet at Kunstmuseum Stuttgart (2016); Double Negative at Museum Villa Stuck, Munich (2016); and Provenance at The Metropolitan Museum of Art, New York (2014).
 Siegel has participated in the 2018 Gwangju Biennial and 2018 Dhaka Art Summit, and has shown in group exhibitions at CAPC Bordeaux; Witte de With, Rotterdam; Vancouver Art Gallery; MuMA, Melbourne; Whitney Museum of American Art, NY; MAXXI Museum, Rome; Hayward Gallery, London; CCA Wattis, San Francisco; Walker Art Center, Minneapolis; and Haus der Kulturen der Welt, Berlin.
 Her work is in public collections including The Museum of Modern Art, New York; Tate Modern; Whitney Museum of American Art, The Metropolitan Museum of Art, Tate Modern and the Solomon R. Guggenheim Museum, New York.
 She has been a fellow of the DAAD Berliner-Künstlerprogramm and the Guggenheim Foundation.
 Siegel lives in Brooklyn, New York.